 In the third year you can choose between a semester abroad at one our many partner universities or a minor at the University of Twente.
 Finally, you will write a Bachelor’s thesis based on your own graduation project.

 During all three years subjects are taught by University of Twente lecturers and by guest lecturers from the business community.
-Since learning from the professional sector is one of the key features of this programme, we regularly organize that you can get in touch with companies by for example having company visits or case studies.
+Since learning from the professional sector is one of the key features of this programme, we regularly organize that you can get in touch with companies.
+This will for example be done by having company visits or case studies.

 The figure below shows a schematic representation of the study programme:

 Our teaching staff is decidedly international, as is our student body.
 This creates a cosmopolitan and multicultural learning environment where you will polish your proficiency in English while honing your business acumen.
 Learning from the professional sector is one of the key features of this programme.

 Teaching in the International Business Administration programme is organized according to the Twente Educational Model (TEM).
 Each ten-week module (15 credits per module) focuses on one theme.
 All lectures, practicals and projects are devoted to this theme.